reach-for-the-skies/ML_TASK2-MAIN/ML_Task2-main/Investigation.md

 ![clamped](assets/Clamped.webp)

+### Dependent variable
+The fitness of the car is being measured and the higher the value the better the score.
+The fitness is calculated based on the distance the car has gone in the time taken.
+There is a limited time that a generation ends however this is why distance is important as it means the faster the car goes the higher the fitness score.
 ## Method
 1. Download this repository and open the `newcar.py` file.
 The default function is the sigmoid function.
 2. Install the required libraries including `neat-python` and `pygame`